rust-lang/rust/text/0000-cargo-install.md

 binary called `foo` they cannot be both installed at once.
 Cargo will reject these situations and recommend that a binary is selected via `--bin` or the conflicting crate is uninstalled.

+#### Placing output artifacts

+The `cargo install` command can be customized where it puts its output artifacts to install packages in a custom location.
+The root directory of the installation will be determined in a hierarchical fashion, choosing the first of the following that is specified:

+1. The `--root` argument on the command line.
+2. The environment variable `CARGO_INSTALL_ROOT`.
+3. The `install.root` configuration option.
+4. The value of `$CARGO_HOME` (also determined in an independent and hierarchical fashion).

+Once the root directory is found, Cargo will place all binaries in the `$INSTALL_ROOT/bin` folder.
+Cargo will also reserve the right to retain some metadata in this folder in order to keep track of what's installed and what binaries belong to which package.

 ## Managing Installations